Concordium/concordium-node/docs/data-storage.md

 - current keys authorized to sign the different update types
 - whether a protocol update is currently in effect.
 This is used to stop consensus.
-- current values of chain parameters, this are reward fractions, inflation rate, etc.
+- current values of chain parameters, i.e. reward fractions, inflation rate, etc.
 - pending updates

 The **pending updates** consist of an update queue for each update type.
 All